 Be clear and realistic about what you want to achieve.
 The investment that’s right for you will depend on your goal and when you hope to achieve it.

-The right investments for you will depend on your goals, your knowledge of investing and whether you want to take a hands-on or hands-off approach to managing your investments.
+The right investments for you will depend on your goals, your knowledge of investing and whether you want to take a hands-on or hands-off approach to manage your investments.

 Our ways to invest section explains some of the many different types of investments available.